cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/001_Preparations/readme.md

 ## Initializing the hcloud Project

-- Create a  new project in the hcloud console, for example: `k8s-playground-sewe`
+- Create a  new project in the hcloud console, for example with the name `k8s-playground-sewe`
 - Create an API token for the project.
   It will be used by Terraform to manage hcloud resources.